 Acquired immunity takes time to develop after first exposure to a new antigen.
 However afterward, the antigen is remembered, and subsequent responses to that antigen are quicker and more effective than those that occurred after the first exposure.

 The white blood cells responsible for acquired immunity are

 Other participants in acquired immunity are

 Lymphocytes enable the body to remember antigens and to distinguish self from harmful nonself (including viruses and bacteria).
-Lymphocytes circulate in the bloodstream and lymphatic system and move into tissues as needed.
+Lymphocytes circulate in the bloodstream and lymphatic system Lymphatic System: Helping Defend Against Infection The immune system is designed to defend the body against foreign or dangerous invaders.
+Such invaders include Microorganisms (commonly called germs, such as bacteria, viruses, and fungi) Parasites... read more and move into tissues as needed.

-T cells are produced in the thymus.
-They can potentially recognize an almost limitless number of different antigens.
-To avoid attacking the body's own tissues, they need to learn how to distinguish self from nonself antigens.
-Normally, only the T cells that ignore the body's own antigens (self-antigens) are allowed to mature and leave the thymus.
+T cells develop from stem cells in the bone marrow that have travelled to an organ in the chest called the thymus.
+There, they learn how to distinguish self from nonself antigens so that they do not attack the body's own tissues.
+Normally, only the T cells that learn to ignore the body's own antigens (self-antigens) are allowed to mature and leave the thymus.

 Mature T cells are stored in secondary lymphoid organs (lymph nodes, spleen, tonsils, appendix, and Peyer patches in the small intestine).
 These cells circulate in the bloodstream and the lymphatic system.
 After they first encounter an infected or abnormal cell, they are activated and search for those particular cells.